Learn what your options are for protecting yourself. Find out the difference between a freeze and fraud alert and choose the one that’s best for you.

 If TransUnion does not locate a credit file for my child, can I still place a freeze?

-Is a Protected Consumer Freeze a permanent option?
+Is a Protected Consumer Freeze permanent?

 Where can I find more information on Child ID Theft?